 “Lei” was worn in the past by ancient Polynesians as a symbol of their rank.
 It was a means by which they gave honour to one another and a means to signify praise to their gods.
 In those times, Polynesians gave lei as a romantic gesture, an expression of friendship, and a parting gift.

 The lei symbol is made traditionally by hand, using a painstaking process.
 This process involves the use of ferns, leaves, and flowers which are natural materials.
 In modern times, materials used in making lei are unlimited as graduating students often receive lei constructed with paper currency.
-Whether traditional or modern, lei symbol remains an outstanding symbol of the Hawaiian culture.
+Whether traditional or modern flower lei, symbol remains an outstanding symbol of the Hawaiian culture.

 Hawaiian Culture at the Polynesian Cultural Center